 For the year ended April 30, 2015, revenues from commercial and U.S. Government satellite programs accounted for more than 60% of consolidated revenues, similar to the prior year.
 Fiscal year 2015 satellite revenues increased by approximately 8% over the prior fiscal year.
-Revenues on satellite program contracts, which are recorded in the FEL-NY segment, are recognized primarily under the percentage of completion method.
-Revenues from non-space U.S. Government/DOD customers, which are recorded in both the FEL-NY and FEL-Zyfer segments, accounted for less than 20% of consolidated revenues for both fiscal years 2015 and 2014.
-In actual sales dollars, revenues from this market area were approximately the same in both fiscal years 2015 and 2014 as increased U.S. Government revenues at FEL-NY.
+Revenues on satellite program contracts, which are recorded in the FEI-NY segment, are recognized primarily under the percentage of completion method.
+Revenues from nonspace U.S. Government/DOD customers, which are recorded in both the FEI-NY and FEI-Zyfer segments, accounted for less than 20% of consolidated revenues for both fiscal years 2015 and 2014.
+In actual sales dollars, revenues from this market area were approximately the same in both fiscal years 2015 and 2014 as increased U.S. Government revenues at FEI-Zyfer were offset by lower non-space U.S. Government revenues at FEI-NY.
 For the year ended April 30, 2015, total U.S. Government end-use sales (a combination of revenues from U.S. Government satellite contracts and non-space programs) were approximately 47% of consolidated revenues as compared to 54% of consolidated revenues for the year ended April 30, 2014.
 The reason for the percentage decrease in U.S. Government sourced revenue is due to increased revenues on commercial satellite programs.
 Based on the Company's current backlog and prospects for new contract orders, the Company expects to record a higher percentage of revenues from U.S. Government-related programs in fiscal year 2016.
 In fiscal year 2015, network infrastructure and other industrial revenues, which are recorded in all three segments, accounted for approximately 20% of consolidated revenues which is similar to their share of consolidated revenues in the prior year.
-In actual sales dollars, fiscal year 2015 commercial revenues increased by approximately 9% as compared to non-space commercial revenues from third parties in the Company's FEI-Asia subsidiary which is part of the FEI-NY segment.
-In prior periods, third party revenues for the FEI-Asia subsidiary were insignificant as most of its manufacturing capacity was applied to i
+In actual sales dollars, fiscal year 2015 commercial revenues increased by approximately 9% as compared to non-space commercial revenues for fiscal year 2014.
+The primary reason for growth in this industrial, nonspace market area is due to increased contract manufacturing revenues from third parties in the Company's FEI-Asia subsidiary which is part of the FEI-NY segment.
+In prior periods, third party revenues for the FEI-Asia subsidiary were insignificant as most of its manufacturing capacity was applied to intersegment production.
+Increased revenues in FEI-Asia were partially offset by declining revenues at Gillam-FEI.